srgokribb/Rifdock-Total-Setup/README.md

 #### (3) Add the path to executable re2c
     $ export PATH=$PATH:/path/to/re2c-1.0.3/build
-- Add the path to the dirctory where "re2c" executable is installed to $PATH.
+- Add the path to the directory where "re2c" executable is installed to $PATH.

 ### 4) Install Ninja
-#### - In order to build rosetta cxx11_omp, Ninja shold be installed and proper PATH of Ninja need to be set.
+#### - In order to build rosetta cxx11_omp, Ninja should be installed and proper PATH of Ninja need to be set.
 #### (1) Download Ninja 1.10.2 from Git-hub(https://github.com/ninja-build/ninja/releases).
 (Ref:https://github.com/ninja-build/ninja/wiki, https://github.com/ninja-build/ninja)

 #### (2) Install Ninja